TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 Looking back, I'm incredibly happy with what I’ve built so far 🤩.
 This is only Part 1 of the journey, but even at this stage, it's a solid milestone 🚩.

 If you’ve made it this far, thanks for reading!
-I hope Part 2 ends up being even better, and who knows—maybe next time I’ll even sleep.
+I hope Part 2 ends up being even better, and who knows, maybe next time I’ll even sleep.
 Maybe.